Salvation Army assistance programs Dakota County Minnesota.

 Salvation Army centers in Dakota County Minnesota can help individuals make it through a challenging time.
-So whether people need assistance with items such as food, rent, or energy bills, programs may be able to assist.
-Other resources can provide seasonal help (such as Christmas assistance), transitional housing, free school supplies or backpacks for children, and employment services.
+So whether people need assistance with items such as free food or financial help for rent or utility bills, programs may be able to assist.
+Other resources can provide seasonal help (such as free Christmas assistance or gifts), transitional housing, free school supplies or backpacks for children, and employment services even including free gasoline vouchers.
 The Dakota Salvation Army offers all of this and much more.

 There are multiple Salvation Army centers in the Dakota County area, and they offer financial help, give out free food, or operate low cost thrift stores for the public.
 Referrals are also given to other resources in Dakota County.
-The main locations are at the following.
+The main locations are noted below.

 Social services, food or groceries and financial help